-The Peaceful islands tend to be off the main tourist trail and, while some have larger airports, others may need a ferry journey to reach them
+The Peaceful islands tend to be off the main tourist trail and, while some have larger airports, others may need a ferry journey to reach them.

-The Sleepy islands are well off the tourist track and may only be reached by ferry, with some a considerable distance from the nearest large airport
+The Sleepy islands are well off the tourist track and may only be reached by ferry, with some a considerable distance from the nearest large airport.

 Our Offbeat islands are mainly for those seeking a more remote and authentic Greek islands holiday.

-Featured Greek resorts
+Featured Greek beaches

 Scuba diving off the Greek Islands got a new lease of life when diving bans were lifted.
 Now Greek scuba dive centres are springing up everywhere to meet the demand.
 Until recently, diving was limited to just a few Greek island dive sites in order to protect the ancient underwater treasures that lie beneath its seas.
 Now scuba diving is allowed pretty much everywhere in Greek seas with just a few prohibited sites.
 The result has been a sharp rise in the number of Greek Island diving centres.
 In choosing one for your holiday be sure to check that instructors are PADI qualified and the wise will take out specialist scuba diving insurance just in case.
 That said, the crystal clear waters of Greece are teeming with marine life and there are some spectacular caves and shipwrecks for Greek Island visitors to explore.

 Every holidaymaker likes to swim and sunbathe on a clean beach, safe beach.
-So it's good to know that the Greek Islands has picked up no less than 393 Blue Flag awards for its clean beaches this year.
+So it's good to know that the Greek Islands picked up no less than 393 Blue Flag awards for its clean beaches this season.
 Greece is now second only to Spain for the cleanliness of its holiday beaches.
 Among the leading Greek islands for clean beach awards are Crete (38) and Corfu (35) while the mainland coast of Halkidiki also landed a total of 35 Blue Flags.
 Other Greek holiday islands lifting clean beach awards this year include Rhodes (20), Thassos (10), Kefalonia (9) and Lefkas (6 )and Kos (5).
 To fly a Blue Flag a beach must meet 32 strict criteria on seawater quality, cleanliness, safety and the environment.
 Greece is now second of 49 countries worldwide awarded Blue Flags at 3,103 beaches and 626 marinas.